 Deal terms, including: purchase price, financing information, contingencies, exclusions/inclusions and broker commission information

-Unit and building information, such as monthly maintenance / common charges, assessment information, number of shares (co-op) and monthly taxes (condo).
+Unit and building information, such as monthly maintenance or common charges, any special assessments being levied, number of shares (co-op) and monthly taxes (condo).

 If a deal sheet is missing information, it will only delay the journey towards a signed contract.
 This is harmful to all parties involved, as the buyer and seller are free to back out at any point until there’s a fully executed contract.

 A real estate deal sheet in NYC is customarily prepared and sent out by the listing agent.